-Nationwide doppler radar coverage gives meteorologists a powerful tool in detecting tornadoes, even when there is no “ground truth” to verify.
-This may be responsible for part of the increase.
+Nationwide doppler radar coverage gives meteorologists a powerful tool for detecting tornadoes, even when there is no “ground truth” to verify.
+This may be responsible for part of the increase in tornadoes annually.
 Also, while not urbanized by any means, Dixie Alley is far more populated, so tornadoes are easier to detect.

 One school of thought suggests that the uptick is part of an overall increase in severe weather across the U.S. due to climate change.
 Climate models have been forecasting this for years.

 However, another notes that the variability may stem from bigger cycles, such as differences in Pacific sea surface temperatures.
-This could be shifting Tornado Alley as well, and we just don’t have enough data to see the cycle clearly.
+This could also be shifting Tornado Alley, and we don’t have enough data to see the cycle.

 The bottom line

-No matter what the reason is, the data suggests that anyone east of Tornado Alley is at increased risk of tornadic activity.
+No matter the reason, the data suggests that anyone east of Tornado Alley is at increased risk of tornadic activity.
 This means it is more important than ever to stay “weather aware.”